pnut2357/ds-algo/templates/Pattern-in-a-deep-dive.md

 ## Section 2: Pointer-Based Techniques on Linear Data Structures
 A significant class of problems involving linear data structures like arrays, strings, and linked lists can be optimized by employing pointer-based techniques.
 These patterns typically involve two or more pointers that traverse the data structure in a coordinated fashion, allowing for the examination of elements or sub-structures in a single pass.
 This approach frequently reduces time complexity from quadratic, O(n^2), which arises from nested loops, to a more efficient linear time, O(n).

-### 2.1 The two poionters Paradigm: A Spectrum of Strategies.
+### 2.1 The two pointers Paradigm: A Spectrum of Strategies.
 The term "Two Pointers" is not monolithic pattern but rather an umbrella term for a family of distinct strategies.
 The movement of the pointers and the preconditions of the data (e.g., sored or unsorted) determine the specific sub-pattern.
 Recognizing the correct sub-pattern is crucial for effective problem solving.
 The primary variations include pointers starting at opposite ends, pointers moving in the same direction (often called a sliding window), and pointers moving at different speeds.

 #### 2.1.1 Opposite-End Pointers: The "Squeeze"